 Online Folder: Our classis renewal leader, Al Postma, keeps an online shared drive that houses many resources and documents related to gatherings, presentations, etc. It includes a folder with copies of current and past classis ministry plans.
-You can access that folder by clicking here.
+You can access that folder here.

 Ministry Plans: Your classis can be supported by having a ministry plan in place.
 The types of ministry plans that classes have are diverse in content and approach, but they are all designed to help the classis flourish.
 You can also see the above link for samples of classis ministry plans.